vnikki13/FlaskBlock/README.md

 ## Development
 ### Starting from scratch
-1. `git clone <repo>` - Clone this project
+1. `gh repo clone vnikki13/FlaskBlog` - Clone this project
-2. `pipenv install `- Installs all packages from Pipfile (recommend to use a virtual environment)
+2. `python3 -m pipenv install `- Installs all packages from Pipfile (recommend to use a virtual environment)

 ### Running application
-1. Run as you would any other python file
+1. From top directory run `python3 run.py`
 2. In a web browser, go to `localhost`

 ## Credits